elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/composite-pattern.md

 ---
 title: Composite Design Pattern
-description: Composite is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.
+description: The composite is a structural pattern that composes objects into trees and then works with these structures as if they were individual objects.
 sidebar_position: 3
 sidebar_label: Composite
 ---